Last updated on December 26th, 2018 at 12:56 pm

 It is infinitely programmable using scripts, so you can actually write a program where the food might pressure cook on high for one hour, then slow cook for 3 hours, and then pressure cook again on low for another 30 minutes.
 If you need this level of control, you want the Smart.
 Personally, it’s overkill for me.

-It was meant to be a nice replacement for a slow-cooker or roaster.
+They were meant to be a nice replacement for a slow-cooker or roaster.
 You get the Instant Pot micro-processor control in a different form-factor, so you can set a timer delay for your cooking program.
-It also has a non-stick insert instead of the stainless steel that the pressure cookers use.
+The Gem and the Aura have a non-stick insert instead of the stainless steel that the pressure cookers use.
 You can also sauté right in the non-stick insert.
 The Aura Pro is larger and has a stainless steel insert.

 But if you’re looking for an “Instant Pot” because you’ve heard everyone raving about it, these are not the models to get.

 Part 2 – The Sizes